Nagendra1997/mesibo-documentation/index.md

 Parameters:
 1. `mod`, pointer to mesibo module structure
 2. `params`, pointer to message parameters structure.
-It contains message parameters such as `id`, `from`-  sender of the message, `to`-  message recipient, etc. For more details, refer [Data Structures](#data-structures).
+It contains message parameters such as `id`, `from`-  sender of the message, `to`-  message recipient, etc. For more details, refer [Module Data Structures](#module-data-structures).
 3. `message`, buffer containing the message data bytes
 4. `len`, length of the message in bytes